apeunit/neueux/content/articles/04_intro_ux-pitfalls-of-blockchain.md

 ## 2. Addresses

 *Addresses are one of the centerpieces of everything blockchain, and they typically look like this: 0x8eD92a86148723A980A408A1De2cFE746b056b24.
 An address is a user's unique identifier to which other users can send cryptocurrencies.
-Looking at the above address, anyone can see that it is not the most useful for everyday payments as it is not easy for humans to read or copy.*
+Looking at the above address, anyone can see that it is not the most optimal for everyday payments as it is not easy for humans to read or copy.*

 In the second article, we will go in-depth into why we think these addresses are a UX issue and how current industry players are trying to solve this UX issue.